Orange Angel Food Cupcakes with Whipped Cream Frosting

 Make cupcakes

-In a large bowl, beat the room-temperature egg whites until foamy, then add in the cream of tartar and salt.
-Gradually add in the remaining 1/2 cup of sugar while the mixer is on high speed, beating the egg whites to soft peaks.
+In a large bowl, beat room-temperature egg whites until foamy, then add in cream of tartar and salt.
+Gradually add in the remaining 1/2 cup of superfine sugar while the mixer is on high speed, beating the egg whites to soft peaks.
+Blend in vanilla extract.

-Fold in the flour mixture, adding it in two or three additions.
-Fold in the orange zest when all other ingredients have been incorporated.
+Fold in flour mixture, adding it in two or three additions, and fold in orange zest when all other ingredients have been incorporated.

-Divide the batter evenly into the prepared muffin tins, filling them to the top.
+Divide evenly into prepared muffin tins, filling them just about to the top.

-Bake for 16-18 minutes, until the tops are golden brown and the cakes spring back when lightly touched.
-Cool on a wire rack.
+Bake for 16-18 minutes, until tops are golden brown and the cakes spring back when lightly touched.

 Make frosting